-This support cannot be included as housing costs in your PC appropriate minimum guarantee.
-Instead, it is a loan, secured on your home.
+Help with a mortgage cannot be included as housing costs in your PC appropriate minimum guarantee.
+Instead, you might be able to apply for a loan, secured on your home.

 A charge is placed on your property.
-You must repay the total amount received, plus compound interest, when the property is sold or transferred (unless you 'port' your loan over to a new property), or, if you are a couple, when the last one of you dies.
+You repay the total amount, plus compound interest, when the property is sold or transferred (unless you 'port' your loan to a new property), or, if you are a couple, when you both die.